Cohen-like first order structures: Generic Structures

-The bound on the number of finite isomorphism types is automatically ensured when $\mathcal{K}$ is a class of structures in a finite language.
+The bound on the number of finite isomorphism types is automatically ensured if $\K$ is a class of structures in a finite language.
 When the language is countable, it may or may not be true.
-Finite metric spaces can be viewed as structures in countable language, and still there are continuum many pairwise non-isomorphic (non-isometric) 2-element structures.
+Finite metric spaces can be viewed as structures in countable language (see the next section), and still there are continuum many pairwise non-isomorphic (non-isometric) 2-element structures.
 If we restrict to finite metric spaces with rational distances, there are clearly only countably many isomorphism types.
-The relevance of SAP is visible in the example discovered by Wiesław Kubi\'s.
+The relevance of the SAP is visible in the example discovered by Wiesław Kubi\'s.
 Let $\mathcal{F}$ be the class of all finite linear graphs, i.e. connected, acyclic, and with degree of every vertex at most 2.
-It can be easily checked that $\mathcal{F}$ has AP, but not SAP.
+It can be easily checked that $\mathcal{F}$ has the AP, but not the SAP.
 If $S$ is any infinite set, then $\operatorname{Fn}(S,\mathcal{F},\omega)$ forces that $S$ is a linear graph, and each two points of $S$ are in a finite distance.
 Therefore it collapses $|S|$ to $\omega$.